Ding-Fan/card-rail/docs/README.md

 - **TypeScript First**: Strong typing for better developer experience
 - **Performance Conscious**: Minimal dependencies and optimized rendering

+### Development Rules

+#### **Rule: Always Update Meeting Notes First**
+Before implementing any new feature:
+1. **Update MEETING_NOTES.md** with requirements, decisions, and technical approach
+2. **Document the rule itself** in relevant documentation files
+3. **Maintain comprehensive development history** for better collaboration and audit trails

+This ensures all feature development is properly tracked and requirements are validated before implementation.

 ## Contributing

 Feel free to open issues and pull requests to improve Card Rail!